rootstrap/blog/content/Testing in Django - Basics - useful tools and good practices.md

 As a person that works in software development, I can say that it's a lot better when **you** discover an error rather than your client or a user in production.
 In this article, I'll talk about basic knowledge in automatic testing, useful tools, and good practices in [Django](https://www.djangoproject.com/) projects, with a focus on API's.

 ## Testing in Django & Django REST Framework
 Django has a very nice [documentation](https://docs.djangoproject.com/en/3.1/topics/testing/) about testing, and [Django REST Framework](https://www.django-rest-framework.org/api-guide/testing/) too.
-So in this blog I'll talk just a little bit of the main tools in those two frameworks, and what you can do and use to improve your testing.
+So, in this blog, I'll talk about the main tools in those two frameworks, and what you can do and use to improve your testing.

 ### Main testing classes
 Django provides several classes for testing.
 The one I'll talk about here is [TestCase](https://docs.djangoproject.com/en/3.1/topics/testing/tools/#django.test.TestCase), very useful if your application uses databases.